KambizKalhor/SRAs/README.md

 bwa aln -n 0 -t 16 $scaffold_fasta_path $R1_path > $output_directory/07_bwa/${line}/R1.sai
 bwa aln -n 0 -t 16 $scaffold_fasta_path $R2_path > $output_directory/07_bwa/${line}/R2.sai
 ```
+The purpose of this command is to **align reads from a sequencing file** (`$R1_path`) to a **reference genome or scaffold** (`$scaffold_fasta_path`) and save the output in an alignment file (`$output`).
+It uses the following specific options:

+- **`-n 0`**: Sets the maximum number of mismatches allowed in the alignment to zero.
+This means the tool will only output perfect matches between the read and reference.
+Using `-n 0` is stringent and is typically used for high-confidence alignments or in cases where exact matching is critical.

+- **`-t 16`**: Specifies the number of **threads** to use, set to 16 in this case.
+This allows BWA to use parallel processing, making alignment faster by utilizing multiple CPU cores.

+## Output
+- **Output File (`R1.sai or R2.sai`)**: This command creates a **SAI (Suffix Array Index) file**.
+The SAI file is an intermediate file format that contains information about the alignment of each read to the reference.
+It does not directly contain the final alignment in SAM or BAM format.
+Instead, it needs to be converted to SAM format using `bwa samse` (for single-end data) or `bwa sampe` (for paired-end data).

 ### make path for new outputs
 ```